Localized Chern Characters for 2-periodic complexes: Localized Chern Characters of Koszul Complexes

-We recall the definition of localized Chern characters for a 2-period complex; see \cite{PV:A}.
-For a cycle $j: V \ra Y$ defined by an integral closed substack of $Y$ (see Gillet \cite{Gillet} and Vistoli \cite{Vis} for the definition of the Chow group $A(Y)_{\QQ}$ of $Y$ with rational coefficients), we may let where $j': V\times _Y X \ra X$ be the induced inclusion.
+First consider the case when $g=\mathrm{id}$.
+For a cycle $j: V \ra Y$ defined by an integral closed substack $V$ of a finite type DM stack $Y$ (see Gillet \cite{Gillet} and Vistoli \cite{Vis} for the definition of the Chow group $A_*(Y)_{\QQ}$ of $Y$ with rational coefficients), we let where $j': V\times _Y X \ra X$ is the induced inclusion.
 Hence, it is enough to define the localized Chern character with assumption that $V=Y$ and $Y$ is irreducible.
-When $X=Y$, we define $\ch ^Y_X (E_{\bullet}) = \ch (E_+) - \ch (E_{-})$.
+When $X=Y$, we define